Sebastianhju/Runeterra-5e/Runes.md

 ### Presence of Mind <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Precision/PresenceOfMind.png" Align=left width=7% height=7%>

-Whenever you kill a creature, you gain mana equal to your proficiency bonus.
+ Whenever you score a takedown, you gain a stack of _Manastore_.
+Whenever you have 5 stacks of manastore, you regain mana equal to your proficiency bonus.

 ---